Online Feedback Optimization for Monotone Systems without Timescale Separation: Research directions

-\emph{(i)} If the function $\Psi$ is strictly convex, then its projected gradient flow \eqref{eq:clreformulatedv} converges to the unique minimizer, for any fixed $x\in \R^n$.
-Furthermore, $x\mapsto \argmin_{u\in\mathcal U} \Psi(u,x)$ is a continuous function whenever $\mathcal U$ is compact and $\Psi$ is continuous and has a unique minimizer for each $x$, see \cite[Lem.~3]{Bianchi_Mon_CDC_2022} for an analogous proof (where strong convexity replaces the role of compactness). \emph{(ii)} This is a sufficient condition for (i).
+\emph{(i)} If the function $\Psi$ is strictly convex, then its projected gradient flow \eqref{eq:clreformulatedv} converges to the unique minimizer (over the compact $\mathcal U$), for any fixed $x\in \R^n$.
+Furthermore, $x\mapsto \argmin_{u\in\mathcal U} \Psi(u,x)$ is a continuous function whenever $\mathcal U$ is compact and $\Psi$ is continuous and has a unique minimizer for each $x$, see \cite[Lem.~3]{Bianchi_Mon_CDC_2022} for an analogous proof (where strong convexity replaces the role of compactness).